 Lecture 22 - Parallelising Data Analysis with Dask and AutoML

-, which is currently the de facto standard for parallel computing in PythonA Dask Cluster is a collection of Dask workers that can be used to parallelise your computations
+joblib library, which is a simple and effective way to parallelise your codeA Dask Cluster is a collection of Dask workers that can be used to parallelise your computations

-In plain English, a Dask Cluster is a group of computational engines (cores, GPUs, servers, etc) that work together to solve a problem
+In plain English, a Dask Cluster is a group of computational engines (cores, GPUs, servers, etc.) that work together to solve a problem

 Workers provide two functions: